Azzam0716/blip_host_config_file/README.md

 # Repository to update config for ngrok API path
-Ngrok API Gateway for BLIP Image Captioning
+Ngrok API Gateway for Image Captioning